tomdoel/pulmonarytoolkit/README.md

   * Matlab version R2010b or later
   * The Matlab Image Processing Toolbox
   * A C++ compiler
-  * a Subversion client
+  * (recommended) a Git client

 ### Releases ###

 You can download and run the software but please be aware **the Toolkit is currently in alpha**.
 There is currently no stable release.
-We recommend you check out the latest version using Subversion and update regularly to obtain new features and bug fixes.
+We recommend you check out the latest version using Git and pull regularly from the master branch to obtain new features and bug fixes.

-You can obtain the latest version of the code using Subversion - see the **Source** tab for more information.
-Subversion is a widely used version control system and free Subversion clients are available for all operating systems.
+See the GitHub website for more information on how to obtain the source code.
+While you can download a zip file, I recommend you use Git as it is easier to obtain updates.
+Git clients are available for all operating systems

-Please update your subversion checkout regularly to receive new features and fixes.
+Please pull changes regularly from the GitHub repository to receive new features and fixes.

 ### Support ###